odaiwai/2020_SARS2-CoV_COVID19/README.md

-# 2020_wuhan_coronavirus
+# 2020 SARs-Cov / COVID 19
-Some analysis on the Wuhan Corona Virus outbreak of early 2020.
+Some analysis on the COVID 19 /  Corona Virus outbreak of early 2020.

 A bunch of scripts to get data files from a few sources, and also to process them.